marcvanh/mylimit/_pages/privacypolicy.md

 ---

 **Last updated**
-September 25, 2019
+October 31, 2019

 ## Mobile Application Privacy Policy

-###  &quot;My Limit&quot; Mobile Application &amp; &quot;My-Limit.com&quot; Website
+###  &quot;My Limit&quot; Mobile Application

 **PLEASE READ THIS PRIVACY POLICY CAREFULLY**

-This privacy policy governs your use of the My Limit mobile application, My Limit Pro mobile application and/or any in-application upgrades &amp; My-Limit.com website as well as any other media form, media channel, mobile website or mobile application related, linked, or otherwise connected thereto (collectively, the &quot;Application&quot;) for mobile devices that was created by MartySoft, LLC (&quot;MarySoft&quot;).
+This privacy policy governs your use of the My Limit app mobile application, My Limit app Pro mobile applicationand/or any in-application upgrades &amp; My-Limit.com and/or Marysoft.com websites as well as any other media form, media channel, mobile website or mobile application related, linked, or otherwise connected thereto (collectively, the &quot;Application&quot;) for mobile devices that was created by MartySoft, LLC (&quot;MarySoft&quot;).

 **CAUTION** :  THIS APPLICATION IS INTENDED FOR USERS WHO ARE AT LEAST 18 YEARS OLD.
 PERSONS UNDER THE AGE OF 13 ARE NOT PERMITTED TO REGISTER FOR OR USE THE APPLICATION.
 ANY INFORMATION PROVIDED OR CONTAINED WITHIN OR FROM THIS APPLICATION IS FOR ENTERTAINMENT PURPOSES ONLY AND SHALL NOT BE CONSIDERED &quot;ADVICE&quot; AND SHOULD NOT BE CONSTRUED AS MEDICAL, LEGAL, OR FINANCIAL ADVICE ON ANY SUBJECT MATTER.
 MARTYSOFT DISCLAIMS ALL LIABILITY IN REGARD TO ACTIONS TAKEN OR NOT TAKEN BASED ON ANY OR ALL OF THE CONTENTS ON THE APPLICATION.
 PLEASE NOTE THAT MARTYSOFT DOES NOT NECESSARILY ENDORSE, AND IS NOT RESPONSIBLE FOR, ANY THIRD-PARTY CONTENT THAT MAY BE DISPLAYED OR ACCESSED THROUGH THIS APPLICATION.